Syria to Pakistan

 With newly-planted young trees, cut the main shoot at 0.6m to allow branching, then prune to a vase shape.
 Little pruning and training is needed for established trees.
 Weak growth, diseased and dead branches should be removed.

-The fruit is a drupe with a thin, leathery covering, but it the nut that is in culinary use.
+The fruit is a drupe with a thin, leathery covering, but it is the nut that is in culinary use.
 The drupe is flattened and contains a single seed.

 Trees commence bearing 3-4 years after planting.
 Fruit thinning is not required.
 Fruiting occurs on old and new wood and harvesting in Perth is from February to April.
 Harvest when the hull starts to open.
 Commercial growers shake the tree stems.
 In a home garden, trees are hand-picked or the nuts are knocked off with poles.
 A plant may yield 1.5-2.0 kg per season.
 Dehusk promptly and then shells can be removed when required.
 In-shell nuts will store for several weeks or months at ambient temperatures.